thegenemyers/DEXTRACTOR/README.md

 Builds an initial data base, or adds to an existing database, *directly* from either (a) the list of .bax.h5 or .subreads.[bs]am files following the database name argument, or (b) the list of PacBio source files in \<file\> if the -f option is used.
+One can filter which reads are added to the DB with the -e option (see dextract above).

-On the first call to dex2DB, that creates the database, then the settings of the -a and -q flags, determine the type of the DB as follows.
+On a first call to dex2DB, i.e. one that creates the database, the settings of the -a and -q flags, determine the type of the DB as follows.
 If the -a option is set, then Arrow information is added to the DB and the DB is an Arrow-DB (A-DB).
 If the -q option is set, then Quiver information is added to the DB and the DB is a